 On CRF (Chronic Renal Failure): Dr. Lisa Pierson, DVM, states, “It is troubling to think about the role that chronic dehydration plays in feline kidney failure.
 And remember, cats are chronically dehydrated when they are on a diet of predominantly dry food.”
 Here’s a brilliant article from Dr. Pierson that explains everything.

-Always feed wet food (grain-free, high protein, low starch, low carbohydrates) or a mixture of wet and kibble.
+If not feeding a balanced, raw meat diet then always feed wet food (grain-free, high protein, low starch, low carbohydrates) or a mixture of wet and kibble.
 Use good dry food as a treat.
 Wet food mirrors what they would eat in the wild and is best by far.

 For the last 40 million years in the wild, canines and felines drank very little water.
 Dogs have gotten approximately 60% & cats 70% of their water needs from the kill (wet food), always keeping their kidneys hydrated.